MicrosoftDocs/powerquery-docs/powerquery-docs/samples/trippin/1-odata/readme.md

 The **PQTest result** window consists of three tabs:
 * **Output**: Displays a preview of your data in a grid.
-* **Summary**: General evaluation details such as StartTime, EndTime, Duration, the file that was used for the evaluation and the status and more.
+* **Summary**: General evaluation details such as StartTime, EndTime, Duration, the file that was used for the evaluation, the status and more.
 * **DataSource**: Provides information about the Data Source that was used from the Kind, the Function Name, and the path.